rackerlabs/design-system/_component_design/cards.md

 preview-image: preview-images/cards.svg
 status: in-progress
 resource: true
-last-modified: 2018-02-28
+last-modified: 2018-04-02
 helix-ui-css: false
 helix-ui-javascript: false
 ---

+A card is a user interface element that contains summary information and provides users the option to navigate to more detailed information.
+A card can contain content comprised of different elements, such as text, pictures, and UI controls.

+In contrast to the Lists pattern, cards allow the user to visually distinguish between sets of information.
+Because users use cards in the real world, cards reflect a familiar metaphor and carry the expectation they are easy to use.

+cards reflect a familiar pattern Cards align with a familiar metaphor

 {% include toc.html %}

 <section class="static-section" markdown="1">

-## Introduction

 <div class="hxRow"  markdown="1">

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-### When to use
+## When to use

+Use cards to present a small amount of high-level information to users, and allow them a way access more detail information.

-Cards allow the user to more visually distinguish between sets of information than the Lists pattern.
-By providing the user with a familiar metaphor – ie: we use cards in the real world – it comes with sets of expectations that make them easy to use.
-Use cards to present minimal high level information that allows the user to dig deeper.
-Do not use cards in place of hyper-robust data tables, also be wary of using cards with a large quantity of data entries.
+Do not use cards in place of robust data tables, or with a large quantity of data entries.

-### Best practice
+## Best practices

+Use the following best practices when constructing cards:

+- Construct cards so they are uniform in size.
+- There is no limit to the number of cards that can be used, however, ensure the page use case justifies the data.
+For example, dashboards are meant to provide users with quick insights and clear paths forward to more robust data.
+Overusing cards data objects might have the opposite effect and leave users with too much to parse.
+- Do not include too much information on a card.
+A card is not a Dashboard Card, which is a pattern that will be developed in the future.
+- Include only high-level information on a card, and link to more detailed information.
-Cards should be uniform in size.
-Don’t overcrowd your card.
-It is not a Dashboard Card, which is a pattern that will be developed in the future.
-It is not meant to hold a wealth of information, but high level views to dig deeper into.
-Cards are not always the right solution to displaying information.
-If the information would be better presented in a list or table, do so, or if we have reason to believe Card Grids will appeal to some users, present both view options.
+- If the information is better presented in a list or table pattern, do not use cards.
+If you believe Card Grids appeal to some users, present both view options.

 {% endcolumn %}